joeyday/glideguide.blog/_posts/2023-02-08-glidequery-perks-part-0.5.md

 ## Conclusion

 Well, there you have it.
 That's every single resource I can find online about GlideQuery.
-It's honestly not much, and a lot of the community content simply summarizes either the official documentation or the original CreatorCon session.
-Have you found some additional documentation or a blog post or YouTube video or TikTok that I missed?
+Have you found some additional documentation or a blog post, YouTube video, TikTok, or some other kind of media that I missed?
 Find me in the ServiceNow Developers Slack workspace or on Mastodon and let me know.
 Next up in the series I'll start to dive into GlideQuery's many benefits.
 Stay tuned!{% include endmark.html %}